-There are many similar examples throughout the report, highlighting important factors and challanges.
-This will be useful for those institutions interested in embarking on such partnership or capaitalising on existing relationships.
+There are many similar examples throughout the report, highlighting important factors and challenges.
+This will be useful for those institutions interested in embarking on such partnership or capitalising on existing relationships.
 For policy makers, encouragement and growth of these relationships can bring real benefits.

 What we can see from this work is that the partnerships are diverse, they are strongly rooted in regional and sectoral skills needs, and have emerged out of pre-existing relationships.
-The challenge will be how opportnities to build these partrnerships can be unlocked.
+The challenge will be how opportunities to build these partnerships can be unlocked.

 The cases in this report include some of those partnerships that have bid to become Institutes of Technolgy (IoTs).
 This has provided a real stimulus, but the overall funding pot for IoTs is limited.
 Some have also been stimulated through the HEFCE (now OfS) Catalyst Fund in England.
-Scaling up programmes or joining up and coordinating across funding streams within the tertiatry system wouldhave the potential to provide greater clout.
+Scaling up programmes or joining up and coordinating across funding streams within the tertiary system would have the potential to provide greater clout.

 Overall, from this study, it feels like there is a huge opportunity to unlock this potential growth area.